Lectio Divina: Luke 1:39-45

 4) Personal questions

-• Placing myself in the place of Mary and Elizabeth: am I capable to perceive and experience the presence of God in the most simple and common things in the life of every day? • The praise of Elizabeth to Mary: “You have believed!”
-Her husband had difficulty to believe what the angel was telling him.
-And I?
+• Putting myself in the place of Mary and Elizabeth: am I able to perceive and experience the presence of God in the most simple and common things in everyday life?

 5) Concluding Prayer

 We are waiting for Yahweh;